alexander-makarenko/treeview/README.md

 ## About

-This is a Rails 5.0 app that allows working with a tree of string items.
-The tree functionality is hand-coded, no plugins are used.
+A Rails 5 app for working with a tree of string items.
+The tree functionality is hand-coded, no dedicated plugins are used.

 ## Live Demo